Travel and Home logo icon profile picture transparent traveling

 • if you first put on your left shoe.

 • if you accidentally drop an egg and it breaks.
-Good news is on their way!
+Good news is on its way!

 • if you come across a wedding ceremony because it brings luck in love and childbirth.